23 Surprising, Healthy Benefits of Alcohol

 Beer Has Vitamins

-Whether you’re a fan of Bud Light or Guinness, beer is packed with B vitamins riboflavin and thiamin, plus high levels of magnesium, and calcium.
-But dark beers do have a slight advantage of being the better brew thanks to its high iron content, which helps oxygen circulate around the body better.
-Find out where your favorite brew stands in The Best & Worst Beers for Weight Loss.
+Whether you're a fan of Bud Light or Guinness, beer is packed with B vitamins riboflavin and thiamin, plus high levels of magnesium, and calcium.
+But dark beers do have a slight advantage of being the better brew thanks to their high iron content, which helps oxygen circulate around the body better.
+Find out where your favorite brew stands in our guide on the best & worst beers for weight loss.

 Beer Can Help You Recover Faster Post-Workout